Ultimate List of Things to Do in Atlanta with Kids

 Coolest Playgrounds Around Town

 A good playground can make a kid’s entire day.
-Fortunately Atlanta is home to literally dozens upon dozens of parks and playgrounds.
+Fortunately Atlanta is home to dozens of parks and playgrounds.
 Here are our top choices:

 ATL Playground at Woodruff Park